huteri/huteri.github.io/_posts/2018-03-19-learning-custom-views-in-android.markdown

 ---

 Today, I would like to share my experience with custom views, and hopefully this can help someone to create their own custom view.
-The custom view here is a simple analog clock, it's analog clock view where we can put it in xml to show it.
+The custom view here is a simple analog clock, which is an analog clock view that can be put in XML to show it.
 Here is the sample

 <!--more-->